Healthcare in New Zealand for Visitors and Non-Residents: A Guide to Seeing a Doctor in New Zealand

 Where to Find a GP in New Zealand

-GPs operate out of New Zealand medical centres.
+GPs operate out of New Zealand medical centres, as well as online clinics (telehealth services).
 Medical centres can be found in almost every city, town and suburb.
-We recommend booking an appointment with a GP through a medical centre in advance, as many medical centres in New Zealand are usually booked up a couple of days in advance.
+We recommend booking an appointment with a GP through a medical centre in advance, as many medical centres in New Zealand are usually booked up at least a couple of days in advance.

 Prescription Costs in New Zealand